cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 1. Click the :fa-cog: beside the Projects you want to give the user access to.
 2. Click 'Invite User'.
 Note: you must have the role of 'owner' or 'admin' to invite users.
-3. Fill in the email and select the role for the user and click 'Invite User'
+3. Fill in the email and select the role for the user and click 'Invite User' Note: only 'owner's can give other user's 'owner' access.
 4. The user will recieve an invite email with a link to accept the invitation.

 ![Invite User dialog](https://cloud.githubusercontent.com/assets/1271364/22709421/baf79a54-ed47-11e6-9796-79ba2008d2d2.png)